Education Hub · Order Proboscidea

 60–70 Years

 Life expectancy is closely tied to tooth wear.
-In the wild, elders are crucial — they guide herds to water and food from memory.
+Elders guide herds to water and food from memory.

 "The Asian elephant is the gardener of India's forests — dispersing seeds, creating water holes, shaping landscapes.
 Protect them, and you protect an entire ecosystem."